patternplate/patternplate/packages/render-styled-components/README.md

 ## About @patternplate/render-styled-components

-`@patternplate/render-styled-components` provides the entry points for rendering and mounting of patternplate components written in React.
+`@patternplate/render-styled-components` provides the entry points for rendering and mounting of patternplate components written in React and `styled-components`.

 It is used by default in unconfigured patternplate instances.